 Upon execution, AddCustomerCommand

 first checks the model for duplicate customers.
-If no existing customer with a matching (case-insensitive) name is found, it adds the new customer to the customer list.
+If no existing customer with a matching (case-insensitive) customer id is found, it adds the new customer to the customer list.

 NOTE: CafeConnect identifies a customer as a duplicate if their